facebook/docusaurus/CONTRIBUTING.md

 1. Ensure you have [Yarn](https://yarnpkg.com/) installed.
 1. After cloning the repository, run `yarn install` in the root of the repository.
-1. Run `yarn start` in the root of the repository to start a local development server.
+1. To start a development server:

+   - For Docusaurus 1 development, run `yarn start:v1`
+   - For Docusaurus 2 development, run `yarn start`

 ## Pull Requests